teal-language/tl/docs/tutorial.md

 ## Using tl with Lua

-You can use tl to type-check not only tl programs, but Lua programs too!
+You can use tl to type-check not only Teal programs, but Lua programs too!
 When type-checking Lua files (with the .lua extension or a Lua #! identifier), the type-checker adds support for an extra type: